TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 .. _<Project>_WRITE_NINJA_MAKEFILES:

-In addition, for versions of CMake 3.7.0+, the TriBITS build system will, by default, generate Makefiles in every binary directory where there is a CMakeLists.txt file in the source tree.
-These Makefiles have targets scoped to that subdirectory that use ``ninja`` to build targets in that subdirectory just like with the native CMake recursive ``-G"Unix Makefiles"`` generator.
+In addition, the TriBITS build system will, by default, generate Makefiles in every binary directory where there is a CMakeLists.txt file in the source tree.
+These Makefiles have targets scoped to that subdirectory that use ``ninja`` to build targets in that subdirectory just like with the native CMake recursive ``-G "Unix Makefiles"`` generator.
 This allows one to ``cd`` into any binary directory and type ``make`` to build just the targets in that directory.
 These TriBITS-generated Ninja makefiles also support ``help`` and ``help-objects`` targets making it easy to build individual executables, libraries and object files in any binary subdirectory.

 **WARNING:** Using ``make -j<N>`` with these TriBITS-generated Ninja Makefiles will **not** result in using ``<N>`` processes to build in parallel and will